stefbear/DatabaseTools/README.md

-# This repository compiles into a class librabry using Visual Studio and consolidates database providers, generic data sets and business object helpers.
+# This repository compiles using Visual Studio and consolidates database providers, a generic data set and business object helpers into a class librabry.